Tanzania

 Program sequence (click every single day)

-Arrival at Kilimanjaro International Airport
+Arrival at Kilimanjaro International Airport and transfer to Elewna Arusha Coffee Lodge, Arusha (60 km)

-23.00 Briefing on the TROPMEDEX excursion (Dr. Schaefer)
+23.00 Briefing on the TROPMEDEX excursion (Dr. Schaefer) Meeting point: Reception at Elewana Arusha Coffee Lodge

-08.00-09.00 Lecture: DD of diarrhoea in the tropics (Dr. Rohela)
+08.00-09.00 Lecture: DD of diarrhoea in the tropics (Dr. Schaefer)

 09.15-10.15 Lecture: Update on HIV/AIDS in Africa (Dr. Mushi & Dr. Schaefer)

-10.15-12.15 Rounds in St. Elizabeth hospital: Focus on diarrhoea, AIDS and related opportunistic infections (Dr. Christina)
+10.15-12.15 Rounds in St. Elizabeth hospital: Focus on diarrhoea and on HIV/AIDS (Dr. Christina)

-13.00-15.00 Laboratory manuals: at St. Elizabeth Hospital: Diagnosis of infections in the blood and stool (Dr. Prayod)
+13.00-15.00 Laboratory manuals: Diagnosis of parasites in the stool (Dr. Emmanuel)

-16.00-17.00 Field excursion: Occupational Health in the Arusha Coffee Plantation (Mr. Nassor)
+16.00-17.00 Field excursion: Occupational Health in the Elewana Coffee Estate, Arusha (Dr. Nassor)

-09.00-10.00 Lecture: DD of fever in the tropics (Dr. Amon)
+09.00-10.00 Lecture: DD of fever in the tropics (Dr. Schaefer)

-10.15-11.15 Lecture: Update on malaria (Dr. Schaefer)
+10.15-11.15 Lecture: Update on malaria (Dr. Schaefer & Dr. Amon)

-07.00-08.00 Lecture: Update on poisonous African snakes (Dr. Schaefer)
+07.00-08.00 Lecture: Update on African snake bites (Dr. Schaefer)

-Drive to Meserani Snake Park (30 km)
+Drive to Meserani Snake Park Clinic (30 km)

-09.30-10.30 Field excursion in Meserani Snake Park: African snakes and reptiles (Dr. Rashid)
+09.30-10.30 Field excursion in Meserani Snake Park (Dr. Rashid)

 Drive to Tarangire National Park (50 km)